 - "38.
-(1) Subject to the provisions of subsections (7), (8) and (9), any person who intends to undertake a development categorised as- - (a) The construction of a road, wall, power line, pipeline, canal or other similar form of linear development or barrier exceeding 300m in length; - (b) the construction of a bridge or similar structure exceeding 50m in length; - (c) any development or other activity which will change the character of a site- - (i) exceeding 5 000m2 in extent; or - (ii) involving three or more existing erven or subdivisions thereof; or - (iii) involving three or more erven or divisions thereof which have been consolidated within the past five years; or - (iv) the costs of which will exceed a sum set in terms of regulations by SAHRA or a provincial heritage resources authority; - (d) the re-zoning of a site exceeding 10 000m2 in extent; or must at the very earliest stages of initiating such a development, notify the responsible heritage resources authority and furnish it with details regarding the location, nature and extent of the proposed development".
+(1) Subject to the provisions of subsections (7), (8) and (9), any person who intends to undertake a development categorised as- - (a) The construction of a road, wall, power line, pipeline, canal or other similar form of linear development or barrier exceeding 300m in length; - (b) the construction of a bridge or similar structure exceeding 50m in length; - (c) any development or other activity which will change the character of a site- - (i) exceeding 5 000m2 in extent; or - (ii) involving three or more existing erven or subdivisions thereof; or - (iii) involving three or more erven or divisions thereof which have been consolidated within the past five years; or - (iv) the costs of which will exceed a sum set in terms of regulations by SAHRA or a provincial heritage resources authority; - (d) the re-zoning of a site exceeding 10 000m2 in extent; or - e) any other category of development provided for in regulations by SAHRA or a provincial heritage resources authority, must at the very earliest stages of initiating such a development, notify the responsible heritage resources authority and furnish it with details regarding the location, nature and extent of the proposed development".